Master in Hydrology

 Ensuring that there is enough water of good quality to satisfy the needs of the world’s growing population is a daunting challenge.
 Society needs hydrologists to manage the world’s water resources.
 In the Master’s programme in Hydrology, you will study the processes that regulate the quantity and quality of water as it passes through ecosystems, soils and rivers.
 We will provide you with a solid theoretical basis, combined with hydrological research in areas ranging from tropical Amazonia to the permafrost regions of Siberia.
 A Master of Science in Hydrology enables you to pursue a professional or scientific career in hydrology.

 Our International Hydrology Master's Programme is in English and requires two years of study to obtain the 120 ECTS (European Credit Transfer System) that you need for graduation as a Master of Science in Hydrology.

 In the first year, the Hydrology MSc programme consists of a combination of lectures, computer workshops, laboratory and field courses.
 This period is used to teach you the basics of theoretical and experimental hydrology.
-The second year allows further specialisation in your area of interest, and is concluded by a 4-6 months Master research project at the VU University Amsterdam, or at external international research or professional organisations.
+The second year allows further specialisation in your area of interest, and is concluded by a 4-6 months Master research project at the Vrije Universiteit Amsterdam, or at external international research or professional organisations.
 The MSc hydrology project can be a desk study (e.g. hydrological modelling, laboratory studies) or a study incorporating field measurements.
 The result is an MSc thesis.